SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 SUGGS: The band had gone off and done some demos together without me and Mark, which really started the ball rolling.

-CHRIS: We went into a studio and recorded a lot of songs without Suggs.
-But the songs aren’t Madness without him – it’d be like Oasis without Liam – so he came back and we redid them.
+CHRIS: It was suggested that we use our old Liquidator studio in Caledonian Road to demo some new songs.
+It ended up costing us a lot of money for some tracks that didn’t have Suggs singing on or Mark playing bass on.
+And the songs aren’t Madness without Suggs – it’d be like Oasis without Liam – so he came back and we redid them.

 SUGGS: One would get on, one would get off, one would say, ‘Yeah I’m really keen’ in the pub that night, then the next morning, ‘Oh bollocks, I don’t wanna do that.’
 We’ve always had a certain kind of perversity.
 For every person in the band who desperately wanted to be successful there was someone who was dragging his feet in the canal and facing the other direction.
 We’d always worked on the premise that we all had to be enjoying it to be able to do it.
 And by that stage. we all felt like that.